-At Wykham Park Academy, we are increasingly developing our links with our local community.
+At Wykham Park Academy Banbury, we are increasingly developing our links with our local community.
 We believe that schools should work together with the local community so that the children learn to become more responsible adults and develop a stronger sense of belonging.
 We want teachers to understand more about where the children come from and what motivates them.
 We regularly review our curriculum to become more relevant for all students and their families.
 We ensure that business, education and community leaders have more chances to work together for the benefit of our young people.
 Above all, we want our school and parents to work together more closely to help all students achieve their full potential.

 Our local Community Support Officers offer us advice and support and often visit the school to lead assemblies raising awareness on safety issues.
-Our onsite nurse along with other guests such as Oxford Books University, students’ parents and Business members, regularly come into school to talk to the students about their role in the community and raise interest and aspirations.
+Our onsite nurse along with other guests such as Oxford Brookes University, students’ parents and Business members, regularly come into school to talk to the students about their role in the community and raise interest and aspirations.
 Members of the local community are welcomed in our school, subject to the necessary safeguarding checks and induction procedures.
 They provide a much valued contribution to the education of our students.

 Subject leaders and staff are encouraged to utilise the local area when planning visits.
-The English department have developed exceptional links over the years, including author Bali Rai and The Story Museum in Oxford.
+The English department has developed exceptional links over the years, including author Bali Rai and The Story Museum in Oxford.
 Moreover, the Music and Drama departments and the school choir participate in many community events such as the Crocus Concert organised by the Rotary Club to eradicate Polio or our yearly Christmas concert at St Mary’s Church.
-The Science department regularly host “Fun” science events for the local primary school students, whilst the PE department run regular sporting events led by our students for younger children in the community.
+The Science department regularly host “fun” science events for the local primary school students, whilst the PE department run regular sporting events led by our students for younger children in the community.

 Finally, as a school, we liaise with other local schools in a number of ways.
 Students at various academic levels meet with those from other schools on regular educational trips to share their experience and engage in quality activities to stretch and challenge them in their field.
 Our sports teams are very successful in cross-school competitions, including football, hockey and rugby.